 1. More opportunities

 One of the main reasons to use SEM on both Google and Bing is simply because it gets you in front of a larger audience.
 It’s unlikely that a user would perform the same search on both Google and Bing, which means if you only focus on one, you could miss the opportunity to reach users who search on the other.

 Making both Google and Bing part of your strategy lets you market your business in both, and nearly double the exposure of your company.

 2. Search competition

-Earlier, we mentioned that Google AdWords places advertisements based on both keywords and bids.
+Earlier, we mentioned that Google Ads places advertisements based on both keywords and bids.
 But with so many advertisers competing for space, there is a lot of competition for keywords – and as a result, more competitive bids.

 For example, if you’re marketing a restaurant on Google, you may have to pay several dollars to advertise for the keyword “restaurant New York City,” because the competition is extremely high.

 Since Bing has less users, the competition for the same keywords is lower.
 This means that you can more easily win a top result spot in Bing, and in many cases, pay less per click.

 Independent research from Clutch has named

 WebFX the top SEO company in the United States.